Suthek/ShadowTeXSR5/README.md

 \splashpicture{Splash.jpg}

 \begin{document}
 %You can use this to select your Language of choice.
-Currently only german and english are supported.
+Currently only ngerman and english are supported.
 \selectlanguage{english}
 %This builds and prints the cover page, splash page and impressum.
 \srmaketitle